mlmargotto/DecSecOpsTools/docs/_posts/2012-09-10-opsec-is-really-not-opsec.md

-Another aspect of how OPSEC has morphed from a five-step risk management process is the wide-spread believe that all sensitive information (such as FOR OFFICIAL USE ONLY and CONTROLLED UNCLASSIFIED INFORMATION) is an OPSEC problem – <em>It is a security issue</em>.
+Another aspect of how OPSEC has morphed from a five-step risk management process is the wide-spread believe that all sensitive information (such as FOR OFFICIAL USE ONLY and CONTROLLED UNCLASSIFIED INFORMATION) is an OPSEC problem – _It is a security issue_.
 “My” OPSEC only protects unclassified information that could lead an adversary to deduce the most critical information.